I’m sure you’ve heard it all before.

 These statements are untrue and feed the misconception preventing many women from experiencing the benefits of resistance training.

 Pumping iron can not only help you achieve that shapely, toned body but has many other benefits for the mind and body.

-Here are 5 reasons why lifting weights is not just for bodybuilders and why you should be adding some weight training to your exercise routine.
+Here are five reasons why lifting weights is not just for bodybuilders and why you should add some weight training to your exercise routine.

 More calorie expenditure and fat loss.

 One significant advantage of weight training is that it allows your body to burn calories during and after exercise.
 A “cardio” session may burn more calories during the workout.
 However, heavy strength sessions can elevate your metabolism for hours and sometimes even days after your workout, leading to a higher amount of total calories burned.

 More lean muscle mass in the body also leads to a higher Basal metabolic rate (BMR), the rate of calories you burn at rest.
 The higher your BMR, the more energy your body needs.
 You will burn more calories by doing everyday tasks like watching TV, brushing your teeth, or reading this blog.

 Strength training is not only helpful for increasing muscular strength but also helps to keep the bones strong and healthy.
 Bones respond to the stress of resistance training by increasing their density and growing stronger to withstand the extra loads placed upon them.
 Keeping the bones strong is one of the best defences against developing osteoporosis later in life.